Last updated on August 9th, 2025 at 10:58 pm

 6. Ride on the right sand

-If you don’t have any previous experience in riding on the sand, avoid riding on loose sand which will slow your speed down and make the steering difficult.
+If you don’t have any previous experience in riding on the sand, avoid riding on loose sand, which will slow your speed down and make steering difficult.
 On the other hand, you’ll feel like riding on wet grass while riding on wet or a thin layer of sand.
 Be aware of steep slopes and stay away from them if you’re comfortable enough.

 7. Pedal consistently

-Short pedaling, change in speed, or uneven bursts can lead your rear wheel to dig into the sand or slip.
+Short pedaling, a change in speed, or uneven bursts can lead your rear wheel to dig into the sand or slip.
 Stick to a particular cadence until you find changes in slope.

 8. Use counterpressure to change direction

 It’s not possible to steer the bike on a paved surface as you would normally do.
-In general, riding in the sand requires gradually leaning the body and using the counter pressure to turn the bike.
+In general, riding in the sand requires gradually leaning the body and using the counter-pressure to turn the bike.
 Remember- a quick turn can lead your tire to dig into the sand.

 9. Relax